boegel/easybuild-wiki/FAQ.md

 * actually report problems when there are exact version dependencies (otherwise a default yum/repo update can break a working HPC application).

+## Easybuild complains about an OS dependency, yet I am certain it is installed

+Currently easybuild's support for OS dependencies is lacking.
+It will try to find it using rpm and dpgk, but this is not perfect.
+If you know what you are doing, you can remove the OS dependency from the easyconfig file, and then build it.

+We are trying to remove as much os dependencies as possible, however we can not (yet) build an entire linux system from scratch.